What Are Enuresis and Encopresis?

 Children with encopresis or enuresis may develop low self-esteem, feel anxious or sad, and struggle with behavioural problems.
 Some children with encopresis or enuresis may feel alone and embarrassed, and may be teased by other children.
 Children with encopresis or enuresis may also struggle with learning and school, and tend to miss more school than their peers.

 Encopresis and enuresis can also have a negative impact on the family.
 Having a child with encopresis or enuresis can be stressful for parents.
 They often worry about their child being teased at school and about what other families may think.
 Parents of children with encopresis or enuresis may feel judged, alone, anxious, and helpless.
-Parents may also become frustrated with their child and the other parent, which can be hard on their relationships.
+Parents may also become frustrated with their child and other caregivers, which can be hard on their relationships.

 Children with enuresis and encopresis often benefit from seeing a psychologist.
 Many children with enuresis and encopresis get better with time even without treatment.
 For these children, treatment simply helps it happen faster.